 Step 1- Pour 1-2 spoonfuls of baking soda into the opening of the balloon, using a funnel.
 You’ll need to shake it a bit to get it down into the base of the balloon.

-Step 2- Use the funnel again and pour some vinegar into the plastic bottle until it is about an inch or two deep- maybe a few tablespoons of vinegar.
+Step 2- Use the funnel again and pour some vinegar into the empty plastic bottle until it is about an inch or two deep- maybe a few tablespoons of vinegar.
 Exact amounts do not matter.
 Add a few drops of food coloring to change it up if you want- totally unnecessary.

 Step 3- Carefully stretch the opening of the balloon around the mouth of the bottle leaving it hanging down until you are ready for the reaction.

-TIP: Don’t let any of the soda dump into the bottle while attaching it.
+TIP: Don’t let any of the baking soda dump into the bottom of the bottle while attaching it.

 Step 4- When you are ready to see the chemical reaction happen, lift up the balloon allowing the baking soda to fall down into the bottle.

 This is when the fun starts!
-Baking soda and vinegar create an awesome chemical reaction.
+Baking soda and vinegar mix to create an awesome chemical reaction.
 The gas from combining the two will escape as bubbles of carbon dioxide gas that cause the balloon to inflate.
 It’s impressive.
 The more gas there is created, the larger the balloon will get.

-Your kids, if they are anything like mine, will beg to do it again, then 10 more times!
+Your kids, if they are anything like mine, will beg to do the experiment again, then 10 more times!
 This is really a perfect science project for kids to try on their own.

 (It’s a good thing they are both so cheap!)

-The Science Behind It: Why Does Baking Soda React With Vinegar?
+The Science Behind It: Why the Baking Soda and Vinegar Reaction Works?

-When the vinegar and baking soda combine there is a reaction between an acid and a base.
+When the baking soda and vinegar reaction happens, it is an acid-base reaction.
 Vinegar is the acid and baking soda is the base.
 This reaction between the two causes a gas called carbon dioxide to bubble and foam.
 This gas having nowhere else to go, expands the balloon making the self-inflating balloon happen.